anuket-project/anuket-specifications/doc/ref_model/chapters/chapter05.md

 <a name="5.2"></a>
 ## 5.2 NFVI SW profiles features and requirements

-This section will detail NFVI SW profiles and associated configurations for the 3 types of NFVI instances: Basic, Network intensive, and Compute intensive.
+This section will detail NFVI SW profiles and associated configurations for the 2 types of NFVI instances: Basic and Network intensive. <!-- and Compute intensive. -->

 <a name="5.2.1"></a>
 ### 5.2.1 Virtual Compute